 4. Columbus and slavery

-When Italian explorer, Christopher Columbus voyaged to the Caribbean in the 1490s, he not only discovered new lands, at least one of his men would document his own rape and torture of an indigenous woman.
+When Italian explorer, Christopher Columbus voyaged to the Caribbean in the 1490s, he not only discovered new lands, at least one of his men would document his own rape and torture of an Indigenous woman.
 Michele de Cuneo, a noble friend of Columbus, tells of a “Carib woman” given to him by the admiral.
 When she fought back against his attempted sexual attacks, he “took a piece of rope and whipped her soundly...finally we came to an agreement in such manner that I can tell you she seemed to have been brought up in a school for harlots.”
-Columbus’ ships would eventually sail back to Europe, carrying more than 1,000 slaves.
+Columbus’ ships would eventually sail back to Europe, carrying more than 1,000 enslaved people.

 5. A baron's quick acquittal

 Baron Frederick Calvert may have been an early study in affluenza.
 Left a large amount of money—and the proprietary governorship of Maryland—at age 20, the English playboy was kicked out of Turkey for keeping a harem, and was rumored to have murdered his first wife.
 In 1768, he was charged with the kidnapping and rape of Sarah Woodcock, a milliner.
 The jury took all of an hour to acquit him (they decided she hadn't tried hard enough to escape), but he was cast out from British society and his title died with him in 1771.